UKForeignOffice/helpful-prototype-code/README.md

 A way to use a single file to do all your branching / routing, instead of on a page by page basis

+### Dynamic content folder

+Changing parts of a page depending on variables being present, empty etc, using in-page logic.

 ### Sessions folder

 How to store data in the session, retrieve it, and clear it down.
 User journey starts at session-test-inputs